 The questionnaire was publicized at the BIG Festival 2023 event, between June 28 and July 2, 2023.
-In addition to a QRCode at the ABRAGAMES stand, four researchers visited the companies participating in the event to collect data, using tablets.
+In

 17.2.4 Final Sample

 A total of 603 questionnaires were validated and used for analysis.
 In cases of duplication, the most complete or most recent questionnaire was kept, depending on the case.
 The final sample was made up of 309 developers, 214 freelance professionals, and 80 digital game service and development support organizations.